TRIQS/triqs_0.x/doc/user_manual/wien2k/interface.rst

   * `LDASubGrp`: We store all data in sub groups of the hdf5 arxive.
 For the main data that is needed for the DMFT loop, we use the sub group specified by this optional parameter.
-    If it is not given, the standard value `SumK_LDA` is used as sub group name.
+    If it is not given, the standard value `SumkLDA` is used as sub group name.
   * `SymmSubGrp`: In this sub group we store all the data for applying the symmetry operations in the DMFT loop.
 Standard value is `SymmCorr`.
   * `repacking`: If true, and the hdf5 file already exists, the system command :program:`h5repack`